dotnet/docs/docs/architecture/devops-for-aspnet-developers/actions-build.md

 ---
-title: Deploy an app to App Service - DevOps with .NET Core and GitHub Actions
+title: Deploy an app to App Service - DevOps with .NET and GitHub Actions
-description: Deploy a .NET Core app to Azure App Service, the first step for DevOps with .NET Core and GitHub Actions.
+description: Deploy a .NET app to Azure App Service, the first step for DevOps with .NET and GitHub Actions.
 author: colindembovsky
 ms.date: 03/04/2021
 ---
-# Deploy an app to App Service - DevOps with .NET Core and GitHub Actions
+# Deploy an app to App Service - DevOps with .NET and GitHub Actions

 [GitHub Actions](https://github.com/features/actions) allow you to automate workflows in response to events that are triggered in GitHub.
 Common workflows include Continuous Integration (CI) workflows, but Actions can be used to automate other processes such as sending out welcome emails when people join a repo.